City of Jacksonville

 Small Business Help

 The City of Jacksonville understands that small business is critical to health and success of any community.
-To that end, the City has a webpage providing information to those opening a small business in Jacksonville.
-You can find that page at this location: https://www.coj.net/smallbusinesshelp.
+To that end, the City hosts a webpage providing information to those opening a small business in Jacksonville.
+You can find that page here: https://www.jacksonville.gov/smallbusinesshelp.

-At the webpage, you can also find information on how to attend a Small Business Help session, where we will bring together City staff from Zoning, the Fire Marshal’s office, and the Building Inspection Division to answer your questions about the Certificate of Use process and whether or not you will need to also obtain a converting use building permit.
+At this webpage, you can also find information on how to attend a Small Business Help session, where we will bring together City staff from Zoning, the Fire Marshal’s office, and the Building Inspection Division to answer your questions about the Certificate of Use process and whether you will need to also obtain a Converting Use Building Permit.

 Step 1

-An individual seeking to obtain a Certificate of Use must fill out the pdf application linked above (both pages).
-The completed application can be submitted via email to Zoning@coj.net or brought in person or mailed to the Zoning section in the Ed Ball Building at 214 Hogan St. N. 2nd Floor, Jacksonville, FL 32202.
+An individual seeking to obtain a Certificate of Use must complete both pages of the PDF application (see link above).
+Submit the completed application via e-mail attachment to zoning@coj.net or hand-deliver or mail it to the Zoning section in the Ed Ball Building at 214 Hogan St. N. 2nd Floor, Jacksonville, FL 32202.

-The Zoning Section will assign an application number.
-For all follow-up coorespondence, please include the application number for reference.
-Since the Certificate of Use requires a three tier review process, the Zoning Section accounts for only one-third of the approval required for a business owner to obtain a COU.
+Next, the Zoning Section will assign an application number.
+For all follow-up correspondence, be sure to include the application number for reference.
+Since the Certificate of Use requires a three-tier review process, the Zoning Section accounts for only one-third of the approval required for a business owner to obtain a COU.
 The remaining approvals must be obtained from the Building Inspections Division and the Fire Prevention Division.

 Step 2

-The next step after receiving Zoning approval, will be to submit a Building Permit for the proposed use of the space.
+After the application receives Zoning approval, the property owner must submit a Building Permit application for the proposed use of the space/building.

-Architectural drawings with a permit application must be submitted to the Building Inspections Division for review and approval.
-The intended use of the space must meet the minimum occupancy requirements outlined in the Florida Building Code and the Fire Prevention Code.
+Submit architectural drawings with a permit application to the Building Inspections Division for review and approval.
+The intended use of the space/building must meet the minimum occupancy requirements outlined in the Florida Building Code and the Fire Prevention Code.

 Architectural Plans

-A Florida licensed design professional must be employed to produce digitally signed & sealed scaled drawings to confirm that the building / tenant space is either in compliance with the building and fire codes, or proposed work required in the building/space to comply with these codes.
+You must employ a Florida licensed design professional to produce digitally signed, sealed scaled drawings to confirm that the space/building is either in compliance with the building and fire codes, or proposed work required in the building/space to comply with these codes.
 The drawings and building permit application must be electronically submitted to the Building Inspection Division by a licensed contractor, a design professional, a private provider plan reviewer or a permit expediter.
-This process is required whether or not structural alterations occur within the space.
+This process is required whether structural alterations occur within the space.

 Design Professionals

-We have a feature for customers seeking an architect and/or engineer.
-Neither the City of Jacksonville nor its employees may recommend designers or contractors.
-The link provided is not based on any recommendation by the City of Jacksonville or any of its employees.
+The City of Jacksonville offers a feature for customers seeking an architect and/or engineer.
+However, neither the City of Jacksonville nor its employees may recommend designers or contractors.
+The page linked below is not based on any recommendation by the City of Jacksonville or any of its employees.
 The designers on this list have expressed a willingness to accept future clients with their design needs by registering to be on the list.
 However, inclusion on this list is not an indication of the quality or ability of the designer outside of state licensure.
-As with hiring any professional, it is advised that you ask for references and/or examples of their work before entering into a contract with any designer/contractor.
+As with hiring any professional, it is advised that you ask for references and/or examples of their work before agreeing to a contract with any designer/contractor.

 Building Permits for Certificates of Use

-Building Permits need to be submitted through our electronic submittal process, by a Contractor or Design Professional.
-Please find attached the Electronic Plan Submission Instructions.
+Building Permits need to be submitted through our electronic submittal process, by a contractor or design professional.
+Find review the Electronic Plan Submission Instructions.

 COU "No Work" Building Permits for Business Owners